Alloy Artifacts |

 Peck, Stow tools were widely available through industrial distributors.
 We'll add references as time permits.

-The corresponding patent was found to be #553,059, issued to R.C.
-Ellrich with assignment to the Peck, Stow, & Wilcox Company.
+The patent date corresponds to patent #553,059, issued to R.C.
+Ellrich with assignment to the Peck, Stow & Wilcox Company.

 The patent describes a novel construction technique whereby the fixed jaw can be made integral with the shaft and handle, instead of being added after assembling the sliding jaw.
 The trick to the assembly is that the sliding jaw has slits in the back, allowing it to be spread open for installation over the shaft.